 □ Provide the LEED submittal template, signed by the responsible party, declaring that the requirements have been met, and the following:

 Submitting for Stage 1 is optional.
 If it is skipped, these items will be required at Stage 2.

-□ A site and/or vicinity map indicating that the site contains no land within the 100-year floodplain.
+□ A site plan and/or map indicating that the site contains no land within the 100-year floodplain.